Julianne Baird

-Julianne Baird (born Statesville, N.C.
-December 10, 1952) is an American soprano best known for her singing in Baroque works, in both opera and sacred music.
+Julianne Baird (born December 10, 1952) is an American soubrette and early music soprano.
+She has appeared with the New York Philharmonic, Cleveland Symphony, San Francisco Symphony, St. Paul Chamber Orchestra, Theatre de la Monnaie, Bach Festival Leipzig amongst many.
+She has recorded with Christopher Hogwood, John Eliot Gardiner, Joshua Rifkin and sung on five of the world’s continents in both opera and Sacred Music.
 She has more than 100 recordings to her credit and is a well-traveled recitalist and soloist with major symphony orchestras.
 She is also a noted teacher of voice.